MixinNetwork/mvm.dev/src/registry/registry.md

 );
 ```

-## Open Source Code
+## Source Code

 registry.sol open source address: <https://github.com/MixinNetwork/trusted-group/tree/master/mvm/quorum/contracts>

 ## Summary

 We introduced the principle of Registry Contract in this article.
 We will show you how to deploy a contract in [Quorum](/quorum/join),
-and how to call a deployed contract by Registry Contract in the following chapters。
+and how to call a deployed contract by Registry Contract in the following chapters.